George Trumbull Ladd: Career

 After graduation, he went into business with his father.
 His constant studies, however, seemed to turn his steps naturally toward a higher institution of learning, with the result that in 1866 he went to the Andover Theological Seminary.

 In 1869, he was installed as the pastor of the Congregational Church in Edinburg, Portage County, Ohio, remaining here until 1871.
 In 1871 he began to preach at the Spring Street Congregational Church of Milwaukee, Milwaukee County, Wisconsin, leaving in 1879.
 He was professor of intellectual and moral philosophy at Bowdoin College from 1879 to 1881, and Clark Professor of Metaphysics and Moral Philosophy at Yale University (a professorship that still exists) from 1881 until 1901, when he took charge of the Graduate Department of Philosophy and Psychology.
 Ladd became professor emeritus in 1905, and retired in 1906.

 During 1879 to 1882 he lectured on theology at Andover Theological Seminary, and in 1883 at Harvard University, where from 1895 to 1896 he conducted a graduate seminar in ethics.

 Between 1892 and 1899, at the invitation of the government of Japan, he served as a diplomatic adviser and helped the cabinet under Prime Minister Hirobumi Ito (1841–1909) to promote mutual understanding between Japan and the United States.

 He lectured at Imperial University in Japan in 1892 and 1899 (when he also visited Indian universities in Calcutta, Bombay and Benares) and again from 1906 to 1907.

 The series of lectures he delivered in Japan revolutionized its educational methods; In 1899, Emperor Meiji conferred the Order of the Rising Sun, Gold Rays with Neck Ribbon, which represents the third highest of eight classes associated with the award.
 Trumbull was again honored in 1907, this time with the Order of the Rising Sun, Gold and Silver Star, which represents the second highest of eight classes.
 He was the first foreigner to receive the honor in this class.
 He was a member of the Connecticut Academy of Arts and Sciences.

+Trumbull was a vocal advocate for Japan's colonial rule over Korea.
+After Japan violently repressed the 1919 March 1st Movement peaceful protests in Korea, Trumbull published a number of articles in which he blamed alleged secret societies in Korea, radicals, and Christian missionaries for starting the protests.
+He argued that the protestors were deluded, that Koreans were uncivilized and incapable of self-governance, and that Japan was helping them.

-He was much influenced by the German philosopher Hermann Lotze, whose Outlines of Philosophy he translated (6 vols., 1877) and was one of the first to introduce (1879) the study of experimental psychology into America; the Yale psychological laboratory being founded by him.
+He was much influenced by the German philosopher Hermann Lotze, whose Outlines of Philosophy he translated (6 volumes, 1877) and was one of the first to introduce (1879) the study of experimental psychology into America; the Yale psychological laboratory being founded by him during his time there from 1881 to 1901.
 In 1887, he published Elements of Physiological Psychology, the first American textbook to include a substantial amount of information on the new experimental form of the discipline.